ronaldtf/DBtoREST/README.md

 # DBtoREST
 In this project I created a service that allows having access to all the information stored in a database.
 More specifically, I have implemented a RESTful service that allows any user to know which databases and tables exist in the configured database manager as well as show the information contained in any table.
-However, in order to skip database manager tables, a filtering mechanism to not show them have been implemented
+However, in order to skip database manager tables, a filtering mechanism to not show them has been implemented.

 ___